Last updated: 2025-05-06

-Tucson’s desert landscape offers glamping experiences that blend rugged Sonoran terrain with comfortable outdoor living.
-From starry nights at Catalina State Park to unique camping at Gilbert Ray Campground, adventurers can immerse themselves in Arizona’s stunning natural beauty.
+Tucson’s desert landscape offers glamping experiences that blend rugged Sonoran beauty with comfortable outdoor living.
+From Catalina State Park’s scenic campsites to Gilbert Ray Campground’s stunning mountain views, adventurers can immerse themselves in Southern Arizona’s breathtaking wilderness.

 Catalina State Park Camping